BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 For ease of understanding, we've also chosen to work with mainnet keys, so we don't constantly have to flag testnet on all the conversions.
-(Keytool does support testnet, but we're going to save that for a future chapter, after you've learned the basics).
+(Keytool does support testnet, but we're going to save that for a future chapter, after you've learned the basics.)

 ## Convert to an Account Key